zgildo01/Choose-Your-Own-Adventure-Game/README.md

   -Backgrounds that correspond to the ending you get

-  -Settings dropdown that lets you choose how loud you want the game
+  -Settings dropdown that lets you choose how loud you want the game's music

   -More story to come..